 “You did say you wanted somewhere with peace and absolute quiet, right?” he pointed out as his voice slowly started getting softer.

 “You’re such an ass,” she kissed him again.
 “I love you.”

 Out in the woods, Dahlila shivered from the cold.
 She looked back and forth wondering why the woods were so quiet all of the sudden.
 Then, she saw the wolf from earlier starting to come into view.
-She slowly walked towards Dahlila, her glowing blizzard blue eyes watching her.
-She stopped and started to growl and stare at her.
+She slowly walked towards Dahlila, her glowing blizzard blue eyes watched her.
+She stopped and started to growl again.
 Dahlila stared at the enraged wolf with confusion at why the wolf hadn’t attacked her yet.
-The wolf started running towards her to get to the bushes behind her, but a gun shot was fired and she fell over.
+The wolf ran towards her but a gun shot was fired and the wolf fell over.
 She could see a big bloody hole in her furry head.
 The dark red blood stained her white fur.
-Michael was standing next to his truck holding the shot gun in his hands and white breath coming out of his mouth.
+Michael was standing next to his truck holding the shot gun in his hands and white breath came out of his mouth.
 Surprised to see, for the first time, Michael kill anything; a sense of remorse swept over her.
 She could do nothing but stare at the fallen wolf.
 Then she heard rustling in the bushes behind her and with wide eyes she realized that the wolf wasn’t after her.

 “Ain’t no damn devil wolves gonna invade my house!”
 Michael shouted before Dahlila could turn and look at the bushes.
 She looked at Michael almost coming out of a trance.
 “What the hell are you doing out here?”
 Michael asked while looking around at the situation, when Dahlila wasn’t able to produce an answer he spoke again; softer, “Come on get in the truck sweetheart,”

 “Michael,” Dahlila panted, “My water broke,” she explained.